-"A conference was not held with (name of opposing Counsel) on the merits of this motion because (explanation of inability to confer)."
+"A conference was not held with (name of opposing Counsel) on the merits of this motion because (explanation of inability to confer.)"
 Note that a statement that opposing counsel was "unavailable" is insufficient.
 Every effort to confer must be made.

-- (c) Court personnel are responsible for scheduling the dates and times for hearings.
+(c) Court personnel are responsible for scheduling the dates and times for hearings.
 Upon receiving the date and time of hearing, the moving Counsel shall immediately notify all Counsel in writing as to the date, time and subject matter of the hearing.
-A copy of this communication shall be provided to the secretary of the court. - (d) By agreement, Counsel may submit matters for ruling by the judge without a personal appearance and oral presentation.
-The judge should be advised in writing when such procedure is desired. - (e) At the time of making a request for setting on a motion, Counsel shall inform the court of the estimated time for hearing.
-Counsel shall inform the court of the estimated time for hearing.
-Counsel shall make a good faith estimate of the time required after consulting all Counsel and considering the following: proper examination of witnesses, introduction of exhibits, cross-examination and rebuttal of witnesses reasonably anticipated to be called by all of the parties.
-In the event that the time requested is not sufficient, the court may continue the matter until such date and time as the court's docket allows.
-If the court finds that the Counsel requesting the hearing has misrepresented the reasonable time required in bad faith, the court may impose appropriate sanctions, including attorney's fees occasioned by any delay in the hearing, costs and expenses for travel of witnesses and parties who are required to return at a later date as a result of the continued setting.
+A copy of this communication shall be provided to the Court Coordinator.

+- (d) By agreement, Counsel may submit matters for ruling by the judge without a personal appearance and oral presentation.
+The judge should be advised in writing when such procedure is desired. - (e) At the time of making a request for setting on a motion, Counsel shall inform the Court of the estimated time for the hearing.
+Counsel shall make a good faith estimate of the time required after consulting all exhibits, cross examination and rebuttal of witnesses reasonably anticipated to be called by all of the parties.
+In the event that the time requested is not sufficient, the Court may continue the matter until such date and time as the Court's docket allows.
+If the Court finds that the Counsel requesting the hearing has misrepresented the reasonable time required in bad faith, the Court may impose appropriate sanctions, including attorney's fees occasioned by any delay in the hearing, costs and expenses for travel of witnesses and parties who are required to return at a later date as a result of the continued setting.